yannickferenczi/grob/README.md

 - 🙌 [Dylan @Dylangroome]

-“Dylan has been an incredible help working on the styling for the project, his utilisation of the Materialise Framework has meant that the home page could be styled to a modern and professional standard”
+“Dylan has been an incredible help working on the styling for the project, his utilization of the Materialise Framework has meant that the home page could be styled to a modern and professional standard”
 - 🙌 [Nate @Redsskull]

  "Nate has been a prominent and active member of the team.
-His experience and knowledge of coding has meant he has been able to actively support all areas of the project and his fellow team members."
+His experience and knowledge of coding have meant he has been able to actively support all areas of the project and his fellow team members."

 - 🙌 [Yannick @yannickferenczi] ✨ Scrum Lead

  "Yannick's role as our scrum leader has been nothing short of amazing.
 His constant presence (day and night) meant work got done, quickly and    efficiently.
-I have no doubt that the way he managed this whole project lead to its successful completion."
+I have no doubt that the way he managed this whole project led to its successful completion."

-along with following individuals, organizations, and resources that have contributed to the project or provided inspiration:
+along with the following individuals, organizations, and resources that have contributed to the project or provided inspiration:

 - ✨ [Alissa Troiano] ✨ Hackteam Manager
-- 🌐 the FAQ content was researched by Nate and some of it's content was generated and found using ChatGPT.
+- 🌐 the FAQ content was researched by Nate and some of its content was generated and found using ChatGPT.
-- 🌐 [External Resource 2]